kootenpv/xdb/README.md

     from xdb.file import XItem
     from xdb.file import XDatabase

-Here the added X to the object shows it can be replaced; just like the wildcard "`*`"
+Here the prepended X to the object shows that the prefix is replaceable; just like the wildcard "`*`".
+You could read it as `CloudantDatabase`, `FileDatabase` etc.

 ## Importing